Robust Counterfactual Explanations on Graph Neural Networks: Problem Formulation

 Denote by $\phi$ a GNN model that maps a graph to a probability distribution over a set of classes denoted by $C$.
 Let $D$ denote the set of graphs that are used to train the GNN model $\phi$.
 We focus on GNNs that adopt piecewise linear activation functions, such as MaxOut~\citep{goodfellow2013maxout} and the family of ReLU~\citep{glorot2011deep,he2015delving,nair2010rectified}.

 The robust counterfactual explanation problem is defined as follows.

-\begin{definition}[Robust Counterfactual Explanation Problem] Given a GNN model $\phi$ trained on a set of graphs $D$, for an input graph $G=\{V, E\}$, our goal is to explain why $G$ is predicted by the GNN model as $\phi(G)$ by identifying a small subset of edges $S\subseteq E$, such that (1) removing the set of edges in $S$ from $G$ changes the prediction on the remainder $\{V, E-S\}$ of $G$ significantly; and (2) $S$ is stable with respect to slight changes on the edges of $G$ and the feature representations of the nodes of $G$. \end{definition}
+\begin{definition}[Robust Counterfactual Explanation Problem] Given a GNN model $\phi$ trained on a set of graphs $D$, for an input graph $G=\{V, E\}$, our goal is to explain why $G$ is predicted by the GNN model as $\phi(G)$ by identifying a small subset of edges $S\subseteq E$, such that (1) removing the set of edges in $S$ from $G$ that causes the maximum drop in the confidence of the original prediction; and (2) $S$ is stable and doesn't change when the edges and the feature representations of the nodes of $G$ are perturbed by random noise. \end{definition}

 In the definition, the first requirement requires that the explanation $S$ is counterfactual, and the second requirement requires that the explanation is robust to noisy changes on the edges and nodes of $G$.